Should I Buy Black or White Windows?

 You can also make choosing window coverings much simpler by incorporating our between-the-glass blinds and shades to your custom windows.
 These classic integrated window treatments are safe from dust, damage and small hands.
 And they can be paired with Pella Insynctive® smart home technology, which gives you the potential to watch and control your shades from almost anywhere.1

 You’ll want to consider if black windows complement the color choices used across your house.
 This makes them look their best.
 If it’s not repeated, your windows may be too prominent.

-Start Planning Your Window Replacement Project with Pella of Jackson
+Begin Your Window Replacement Project with Pella of Jackson

 -- 1 Requires connection to a compatible home automation system and smart device.